analoghan/TourneyControl/README.md

 - **Status Display**: Shows on staff dashboard at bottom of each ring card
 - **Reset Behavior**: Ending a ring clears start time and resets all settings to defaults
 - **Multiple Sessions**: Rings can be started again after being ended
+- **Smart Restrictions**:
+  - Cannot start a ring while "Ring Open" is active
+  - Cannot set "Ring Open" while ring is in progress (started but not ended)
+  - Prevents conflicting states

 ## Security Notes